ozfortress/ozfortress_docs/docs/rules/global.md

 > When a sniper scopes in whilst crouched, it is possible to obscure up to or above 50% of that sniper's character model whilst still maintaining vision around the objects obscuring their model.
 >
 > **We understand that this is potentially difficult to police, however, it will often be very clear when someone is intentionally abusing this mechanical oversight.** We will be reviewing each reported case of this behaviour individually, and not blanket banning any instance that could be purposeful exploitation.
++ Uber Pause bug
+    - A bug where medics continue to build Uber during a pause while healing a player.
+This bug should be prevented by server plugins, but in the event it does happen, both teams should be made aware and an administrator should be contacted.
+- Using an exploit as an Engineer to be able to hit players twice without a delay with melees

 ##### Explicitly Allowed Game Mechanic exploits